rustamlatypov/passwd-cracker/README.md

 - `wordfile` <br/>

 ## Remarks
 The scripts are easy to read and modify.
+One can easily switch the hashfunction, the salt position, add different attack types and more.

 ## Author